“Can you put a banjo in a dubstep drop?”: Jacob Collier teams up with Google to launch AI-powered music creation tool MusicFX DJ

 MusicFX DJ’s interface lets you adjust the influence of each prompt on the overall composition or mute individual layers.
 In the latest version, you’re able to specify BPM and key to shape its tempo and tonality, mute drums, bass and other instruments, and even dial up or down the density and brightness of the music.
 Once you’ve landed on a result that you’re happy with, you can share the results or download a minute-long audio clip.

 The results are a mixed bag.
-As was the case with MusicLM, an earlier version of MusicFX, the majority of its output sounds a little confused, and the quality is decidedly lo-fi - it's miles behind tools like Suno and Udio.
+As was the case with MusicLM, an earlier version of MusicFX, much of its output sounds a little confused, and the quality is decidedly lo-fi - it's miles behind tools like Suno and Udio.
 It is, however, a lot of fun to play around with, and could be an interesting way to create musical ideas that can be fleshed out elsewhere, or generate royalty-free samples to use in your own tracks.

 “It’s a similar process when I’m prompting something into existence [with MusicFX].
 It’s a continuous form that’s consistently creating things you’ve never experienced before.
 It’s an amazing premise.
 What am I dreaming up today?